 When will the Somerset LNRS be produced?

-We are currently in the process of gathering information and feedback with a view to drawing up a draft strategy in the summer of 2024.
-Consultation on this draft document will then take place, with a view to publishing the completed Somerset Local Nature Recovery Strategy in late autumn 2024.
+We are currently in the process of gathering information and feedback with a view to drawing up a draft strategy in the autumn 2024.
+Consultation on this draft document will then take place in early 2025, with a view to publishing the completed Somerset Local Nature Recovery Strategy in the spring.

 Back to top